HappySeaFox/sail/FAQ.md

 # ';'-separated list of codec-specific tuning options.
 For example, it's possible
 # to disable ABC codec filtering with setting abc-filtering to 0 in load options.
-# Tuning options' names must start with the codec name to avoid confusing.
+# Tuning options' names must start with the codec name to avoid confusion.
 #
-# The list of possible values for every tuning option is not current available
+# The list of possible values for every tuning option is not currently available
 # programmatically.
 Every codec must document them in the codec info file.
 #
 # For example: